bGrass/donation_form/README.md

 ## Installation:
 * Clone repo into local dev environment or server
 * Run 'composer install --ignore-platform-reqs' to install dependencies
+* Copy default.settings.php as settings.php and edit as appropriate
 * Enable the donation_form module and answer yes to installing dependencies
 ___
 # Development Documentation